-Note Below is a transcript of the speech that John Lewis actually gave at the March after editing it to meet objections from others.]
+Note Below is a transcript of the speech that John Lewis actually gave at the March after being forced to edit it to meet objections from supporters of the Kennedy administration.]

 We march today for jobs and freedom, but we have nothing to be proud of, for hundreds and thousands of our brothers are not here, for they are receiving starvation wages or no wages at all.
 While we stand here, there are sharecroppers in the Delta of Mississippi who are out in the fields working for less than three dollars per day, 12 hours a day.
 While we stand here, there are students in jail on trumped-up charges.
 Our brother James Farmer, along with many others, is also in jail.